Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 if ( expression ) statement
 ```

-What if we want an `if` statement to control fwo or more statements?
+What if we want an `if` statement to control two or more statements?
 That’s where the ***compound statement*** comes in.
 A compound statement has the form

 ```C
 { statements }